fiamma-builder/erc20-cairo/README.md

-# BitVM Bridge Contracts Cairo
+# ERC20 Contracts Cairo

 A Cairo-based implementation of upgradeable ERC20 token contracts for Starknet, built with OpenZeppelin Contracts for Cairo.

 ## Overview

 This project provides a secure, upgradeable ERC20 token implementation that combines the power of Cairo smart contracts with battle-tested OpenZeppelin components.
-The contract is designed for use in bridge scenarios, particularly for BitVM-related applications.

 ## Features

 - **ERC20 Standard Compliance**: Full implementation of the ERC20 token standard